Srixon Z Star vs Q Star – What’s The Difference?

 Srixon Z Star stands out among the models in the company’s range as a premium, tour-level ball, designed to compete with the premium products in the industry, such as Titleist Pro V1.

-We can safely say that Z Star more than meets high expectations and deserves a spot in the top tier of golf balls currently available on the market.
+I can safely say that Z Star more than meets high expectations and deserves a spot in the top tier of golf balls currently available on the market.

 Mainly intended for more advanced players with faster swing speeds, this ball is manufactured with masterful craftmanship and features the highest level of feel and control.